Translation: hairy, fluffy sight; alternatively, rare and dubious thing

 Habitat: damp homes, dirty gardens, moldy closets, under floorboards

-APPEARANCE: Keukegen are particularly filthy monsters commonly found in populated areas.
-They are the size of a small dog, and appear simply as a mass of long, dirty hair.
-They make their homes in cool, damp, dark places, and are particularly fond of living under floorboards and around run-down homes, where stuffiness, moisture, and lack of human activity create the perfect breeding place for sickness.
+Appearance: Keukegen are filthy monsters commonly found in populated areas.
+They are the size of a small dog and appear as a mass of long, dirty hair.
+Keukegen make their homes in cool, damp, dark places; they are particularly fond of living under floorboards and around run-down homes, where stuffiness, moisture, and lack of human activity create the perfect breeding place for sickness.

-BEHAVIOR: Despite their apparent cuteness, keukegen do not make good pets.
+Behavior: Despite their apparent cuteness, Keukegen do not make good pets.
 They are actually a kind of minor spirit of bad luck, disease, and pestilence.
 They bring sickness and bad health to those whom they live near.
-Generally they try to avoid human contact, being shy by nature, and are rarely seen.
-However, their proximity is apparent when members of a household mysteriously begin to contract sickness or bad luck.
-They are easy to avoid, however, as keep away from clean, kempt houses.
+Being shy by nature, they try to avoid human contact and are rarely seen.
+Those who claim to have seen them are often accused of overactive imaginations.
+However, their proximity is apparent when members of a household mysteriously fall sick or have a run of bad luck.
+Keukegen are easy to avoid, however.
+Just clean your house.
+Keukegen keep away from clean, kempt houses.

-ORIGIN: Keukegen’s name is a pun.
-It is commonly written with characters that mean “a hairy fluffy sight,” but can also be written with different characters that mean “rare and dubious.”
-Unsurprisingly, these creatures are rarely seen directly, and those who claim to have seen them are often accused of imagining it.
-Though while keukegen may be hard to see, the sickening effect of their presence is very obvious.
+Origin: Keukegen’s name is a pun.
+It is commonly written with characters that mean “a hairy, fluffy sight.”
+But it can also be written with different characters that mean “rare and dubious.”